Your Purpose Lies at the Intersection of These 3 Things

 Sure, it’s gratifying to gain status, win applause and make a name for yourself.
 But committing to a purpose more important than stroking your ego or avoiding it being bruised enables you to dig deep, find your courage and forge a truly good life.

 As you finish this article, your purpose might remain unclear.
 Give yourself permission to live in the questions.
 Where is pride holding me back?
 What is the mark I most want to make?
 Where is my life calling me to be braver?
 You’ll eventually live into the answers.
 Regardless of how uncertain your path ahead, trust that you are here to make a mark that no one else can and that fulfilling your purpose begins simply by asking yourself this four-word question: How may I serve?
-And then taking a brave step in whatever direction your answer beckons.
+Then take a brave step in whatever direction your answer beckons.